This story was originally published and last updated .

 Tizen OS on the Watch Active2

 One of the greatest advantages of Tizen is its performance.
 Swiping between tasks and opening apps is noticeably faster and smoother on Samsung's watches than on any Wear OS wearable.
-The performance difference is less noticeable on Wear OS watches with 1GB of RAM, like the Fossil Gen 5 and Skagen Falster 3, but it's still there.
+The difference is less noticeable with Wear OS watches that have at least 1GB of RAM, like the Fossil Gen 5 and Skagen Falster 3, but it's still there.

 Wear OS and Tizen both have a fairly limited selection of applications, especially third-party ones.
 There are a few big names on both platforms, like Spotify, Strava, and Uber, but the vast amount of apps come from smaller third-party developers or the OS vendor (Samsung/Google).

 As you might expect, most of the must-have apps on Wear OS come from Google.
 You can check notes on your wrist with Google Keep, scroll through texts with Messages (as long as the Messages SMS app is on your phone), review fitness data with Google Fit, and so on.
 If you're deeply entrenched in the Google ecosystem, with no desire to switch to other services, Wear OS might be a better option.